KEVIN-ADEMOLA SANGOSANYA

 Biography

-In parallel to these strong experiences, he finds it difficult to settle for a simple life as a student in the suburbs.
-He quickly feels a void in his life that he does not see in his comrades.
-From his second year he resumed drawing and then quickly Graff under the pseudonym of “Lonely Jane”.
-His graffiti-poems are enjoying growing success, but to go even further, he compulsively picks up objects in the street which become multiple supports for the creation of increasingly elaborate paintings-objects.
-But it was when he discovered the works of Kehinde Wiley, Kerry James Marshall and Jean-Michel Basquiat that he really clicked.
-The stereotype he carries in him of the artist as necessarily being an old white man is swept away.
-“At that time, I said, OK, it’s good, you’ve had the thing in you since the beginning, it’s been several months since it started boiling, you start doing graffiti, drawing, picking up stuff, now you have to go all out… I understood that it wasn’t just a hobby, that there, it was devouring me not to create”.
-He began to present his works in neighborhood exhibitions and then in 2017, he was selected to participate in the “Emerging Artists” exhibition at the Carreau de Cergy.
-After obtaining his engineering degree in tropical agronomy, he also joined the Ateliers REZOEST at Pré-Saint-Gervais.
+In parallel to these strong experiences, he found it difficult to settle for a simple life as a student in the suburbs.
+He quickly felt a void in his life that he did not see in his comrades.
+From his second year, he resumed drawing and then quickly began doing Graff under the pseudonym of “Lonely Jane”.
+His graffiti-poems enjoyed growing success, but to go even further, he compulsively picked up objects in the street which became multiple supports for the creation of increasingly elaborate paintings-objects.
+But it was when he discovered the works of Kehinde Wiley, Kerry James Marshall, and Jean-Michel Basquiat that he really clicked.
+The stereotype he carried in him of the artist as necessarily being an old white man was swept away.
+“At that time, I said, OK, it’s good, you’ve had the thing in you since the beginning, it’s been several months since it started boiling, you started doing graffiti, drawing, picking up stuff, now you have to go all out… I understood that it wasn’t just a hobby, that there, it was devouring me not to create.”
+He began to present his works in neighborhood exhibitions, and then in 2017, he was selected to participate in the “Emerging Artists” exhibition at the Carreau de Cergy.
+After obtaining his engineering degree in tropical agronomy, he also joined the Ateliers REZOEST in Pré-Saint-Gervais.
 His very personal work centers on the quest for oneself and the reflection on one’s own identity.

-First of all the “Who am I? “.
-Aware that we are still formatted by our condition of gender, age or culture, he understands that only art can allow him to transcend himself.
-For him, a young, black, mixed-race man, bearer of a double culture and vehicle of a pejorative image of African culture and identity, the important thing is to question this mixed-race identity by understanding its origin but also by building a new language to offer unprecedented access.
+First of all, there’s the question of “Who am I?”
+Kevin-Ademola Sangosanya is aware that our identity is still influenced by factors such as gender, age, and culture, and he believes that only art can help him transcend these limitations.
+As a young, black, mixed-race man with a dual cultural identity and a negative image of African culture and identity, he feels it’s important to examine his mixed-race identity by exploring its origins and creating a new language that provides unprecedented access to it.
 “When I was younger, I felt a lot of anger, an energy that I couldn’t channel.
-I realized that this frustration came from the fact that I could express much more complex ideas in French or in English than in Yoruba and that when thought is slowed down, and you don’t have the tools, this frustration leads to anger.”
-He then began professional training for a Yoruba Language diploma at INALCO to complete his empirical knowledge of the language while developing his own plastic language from numerous symbolic elements such as nails, cauries, writing and use of materials that he produces himself from plants or found objects.
+I realized that this frustration came from the fact that I could express much more complex ideas in French or in English than in Yoruba, and when thought is slowed down, and you don’t have the tools, this frustration leads to anger.”
+To address this, he pursued professional training for a Yoruba Language diploma at INALCO to deepen his understanding of the language while developing his own visual language that incorporates various symbolic elements such as nails, cowrie shells, writing, and materials that he creates himself from plants or found objects.

 Trainings :